Gabulhas/Garbage-Lisp/README.md

 - `strings.gl`  - Some basic string functions.
 - `test.gl`     - Simple define and print value.

+Check the [Examples](https://github.com/Gabulhas/Garbage-Lisp/tree/master/FUNCTIONS.md) file to get more info about the interpreter.

 # Project Structure
 - Env       - Environment Logic, like variables in the scope and native functions.
 - Evaluator - AST walker.
 Includes interpretation/evaluation logic.